pry/pry/README.markdown

 ### Gist integration

 If the `gist` gem is installed then method source or documentation can be gisted to github with the `gist` command.
-THe `gist` command is capable of gisting [almost any REPL content](https://gist.github.com/cae143e4533416529726), including methods, documentation, input expressions, command source, and so on.
+The `gist` command is capable of gisting [almost any REPL content](https://gist.github.com/cae143e4533416529726), including methods, documentation, input expressions, command source, and so on.
 In the example below we will gist the C source code for the `Symbol#to_proc` method to github: